Emergency Ride Home

 Download the How to Use Emergency Ride Home flyer to share with employees or colleagues, and post in break rooms.

-The Sonoma Emergency Ride Home Program is supported by funding from the Bay Area Air Quality Management District.
+The Sonoma Emergency Ride Home Program is supported by funding from the Bay Area Air Quality Management District and the Northern Sonoma County Air Pollution Control District.